-- Silicosis cases and deaths are greatly underreported; - Lack of primary prevention measures such as controlling dust generation, release and spread of dust into the workplace, and lack of respiratory protection; - Continuous reports of silica dust exposures in a variety of occupations and industries that are at least several times higher than standards in developed and developing countries; - The association of silica exposure, silicosis and tuberculosis. - Continuous reports of silicosis deaths in young workers in developing and developed countries 10,11,12 - Shortcomings in legislation and inspection for enforcement; - Lack of resources allocated for the prevention of silica dust exposure.
+- Silicosis cases and deaths are greatly underreported; - Lack of primary prevention measures such as controlling dust generation, release and spread into the workplace, and respiratory protection; - Continuous reports of silica dust exposures in a variety of occupations and industries that are at least several times higher than standards in developed and developing countries; - Continuous reports of silicosis deaths in young workers in developing and developed countries - Shortcomings in legislation and inspection for enforcement; and. - Lack of resources allocated for the prevention of silica dust exposure.